 The West Marin agricultural community has actively implemented projects with the Marin RCD since the 1960s.
 Successful partnerships have formed between local, state and federal funders, and agricultural producers who have found commonality in restoration goals.
 Years of practical experience and trust have led to comprehensive watershed enhancement projects.
-Some outcomes of completed projects include increases in bird populations and increases in the presence of anadromous fish at restored sites.
+Some outcomes of completed projects include increases in birds and anadromous fish at restored sites.
 In recent years, the Marin RCD culminated this effort into one program entitled the Conserving Our Watersheds (COW) Program.

 - project planning and permitting assistance,

 - maintenance and monitoring assistance.

 The COW program utilizes the Marin Coastal Watersheds Permit Coordination Program (PCP), which provides coordinated regulatory review for implementation.
 Seventeen (17) types of conservation and restoration practices are intended for grazing lands to reduce erosion, enhance aquatic and terrestrial habitat and assist ranchers with sound stewardship in the Marin County coastal watersheds.

 Projects are selected through a process that has proven highly successful for other recent Marin RCD grant programs: First, landowners and local groups submit candidate projects through an open proposal process.
 Second, a Technical Advisory Committee visits, reviews and ranks the projects, and then make recommendations to the Marin RCD Board for approval.

 The implementation of management practices are designed to have a significant beneficial effect on the environment and ecological processes within the watershed.